sowmith-mandadi/drive-api/README.md

 - Provide RAG-powered answers to questions about the content
 - Find similar documents based on semantic similarity
 - Generate AI summaries and tags for uploaded content
-- Import files directly from Google Drive
+- Import files directly from Google Drive with OAuth authentication
+- Advanced search capabilities across all conference materials

 ## Project Structure